allegro/allegro.tech/_posts/2015-09-28-mini-rant-v-for-viable.md

 ---
 Building a [Minimum Viable Product (MVP)](http://en.wikipedia.org/wiki/Minimum_viable_product) is a method of developing new products by gathering feedback from real users as soon as possible.
 This is supposed to reduce risk and to ensure a good return on investment.
-It is often used together with [Agile](http://en.wikipedia.org/wiki/Agile_software_development) development methodologies.
+It is most often used together with [Agile](http://en.wikipedia.org/wiki/Agile_software_development) development methodologies.
-While very useful, MVP is not without risks.
+But there’s no such thing as a free lunch and while it reduces some types of risk, MVP also introduces some risks of its own.

 The idea of a Minimum Viable Product is to build a Product with the Minimum set of features which allow it to be usable in practice (Viable) for at least some usage scenarios.
 It should be delivered to a limited group of users who become beta-testers and provide